Hendrikjen/pedigree_programme/README.md

   - you can use `ls` to check if you are in the correct folder and if all the necessary files were downloaded: multiple headerfiles (.h), the respective source code files (.cpp), _main.cpp_ and the makefile _makefile_pedigree_programme_
 - run in the command line `make -f makefile_pedigree_programme`
   - this program is written using C++17 features and relies on the C++ Standard Library, which is typically included within the C++ compiler.
 Therefore, no additional library installations are necessary.
 However, please ensure that your compiler supports C++17 standards.
-  - if you have trouble with make on windows UNKLAR TROUBLE WITH WHAT?:_'make' is not recognized as an internal or external command, operable programme or batch file._
+  - if you have trouble with the make command on windows e.g. _'make' is not recognized as an internal or external command, operable programme or batch file._
     - either download [Cygwin](https://www.cygwin.com/install.html), use the setup exe to install _make_ and _gcc/g++_, move the programme folder to Cygwin and run the command in the Cygwin Terminal
     <!-- Cygwin Setup Installation Tutorial Youtube by C Plus+: https://www.youtube.com/watch?v=2ypfJZ6YuVo -->
     - or install [MinGW](https://sourceforge.net/projects/mingw/files/Installer/mingw-get-setup.exe/download), set a new environment variable to the bin folder of mingw, install make by `mingw-get install mingw32-make` or the MinGW Interface (started by `mingw-get`) and use the command `mingw32-make -f makefile_pedigree_programme` instead